peterxcli/ozone/hadoop-hdds/docs/content/design/s3-conditional-requests.md

    metadata containing that generation, so the later `commitKey` request can carry the same resolved rewrite condition.

-##### OM Commit Phase
+##### OM CommitKey Commit Phase

+`CommitKey.preExecute(...)` is also admission-side request preparation.
-The commit phase reuses the existing atomic rewrite validation logic from HDDS-10656:
+Only `CommitKey.validateAndUpdateCache(...)` is the commit phase for the conditional write.
+This phase reuses the existing atomic rewrite validation logic from HDDS-10656:

 1. Read open key entry (contains `expectedDataGeneration` set during create phase from the ETag-validated key).